Cray-HPE/docs-csm/operations/node_management/Add_a_Standard_Rack_Node.md

     - If the last discovery state is `HTTPsGetFailed` or `ChildVerificationFailed`, then an error has occurred during the discovery process.

-1. (`ncn-m#`) Verify that the nodes are enabled in the HSM.
+1. (`ncn#`) Verify that the nodes are enabled in the HSM.

     ```bash
-    cray hsm state components describe x3000c0s27b0n0
+    cray hsm state components describe x3000c0s27b0n0 --format toml
     ```

     Example output: